hoangton/smartcash/wallets/nodeclient/advanced.rst

 ================

-It is possible to select between different smartcash wallets when starting SmartCash Node Client by specifying the ``wallet`` argument, or even run multiple instances of SmartCash Node Client simultaneously by specifying separate data directories using the ``datadir`` argument.
+It is possible to select between different smartcash wallets when starting SmartCash NodeClient by specifying the ``wallet`` argument, or even run multiple instances of SmartCash NodeClient simultaneously by specifying separate data directories using the ``datadir`` argument.

-To begin, install the SmartCash Node Client wallet for your system according to the :ref:`installation instructions <nodeclient-installation>`.
-When you get to the step **Running SmartCash Node Client for the first time**, you can decide whether you want to maintain separate ``wallet.dat`` files in the default location (simpler if you do not need to run the wallets simultaneously), or specify entirely separate data directories such as
+To begin, install the SmartCash NodeClient wallet for your system according to the :ref:`installation instructions <nodeclient-installation>`.
+When you get to the step **Running SmartCash NodeClient for the first time**, you can decide whether you want to maintain separate ``wallet.dat`` files in the default location (simpler if you do not need to run the wallets simultaneously), or specify entirely separate data directories such as